CLAY-JYB/COMP3021-2023Spring-PA2/PA2_solution/specifications.md

 ### Fields and methods

 A `Person` object has two fields, namely `id: String` and `name: String`.
-You should set both of them to be private and implement the methods to get or set their values.
-Also, you should implement a proper constructor according to your need.

 ### Subclasses

 The class `Person` has two subclasses, namely `Researcher` and `User`.

 - The class `Researcher` has one more field than the class `Person`, i.e., `papers: ArrayList<Paper>`.
-Here, `Paper` is one kind of the resources, and we will introduce it later.

 - The class `User` has three more fields than the class `Person`, namely `registerDate: Date`, `userComments: ArrayList<Comment>`, and `userTags: ArrayList<Tag>`.

-Similar to the class `Person`, all the fields of the classes `Researcher` and `User` should be private.
-You need to implement the corresponding getter and setters and the constructors of the classes.

 ## Resource